alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 \WithSuffix\newcommand{\Function*}{1}{\texttt{#1()}}
 ```

-To sort properly and keep formatting the `@` symbol is used in index
+To sort item properly and keep formatting the `@` symbol is used in
-entry: left side is used to sort and right side to show name.
-The
+index entry: the left side is used to sort and the right side to show
-command `\Function*` is added to insert function name without updating
+name.
+The command `\Function*` is added to insert function name
-index.
-This might be required to refer to private sample function.
+without updating the index.
+This might be required to refer to a
+private sample function.

 Performing such task for every semantic object builds correct index.